metabase/metabase/docs/exploration-and-organization/exploration.md

 - **Verified items only**.
 Only show items that [have been verified](#verified-items).
 - **Search the contents of native queries**: search through the SQL/native code in questions.
 - **Search items in trash**: include the depths of oblivion in your search.

+Searches take into account items’ titles, descriptions, and other metadata — you can even search the contents of your SQL queries.
+For example, you can search for things like `SELECT escape_pod FROM mothership` and find that one question you worked on six months ago.
+The results will display which collection each item is saved in, what kind of object it is, and whether it’s pinned.
+Note that you'll only ever see items in that are in collections you have permission to view.

 ## Browse your data